-However, if you want to lose weight, do so for the sake of understanding the importance of living a balanced lifestyle in order to feel better and be healthier, both physically and mentally, rather than to have the perfect body.
+However, if you want to lose weight, do so because you understand the importance of living a balanced lifestyle to feel better and be healthier, both physically and mentally, rather than having the perfect body.

-What’s more, body acceptance DOES NOT imply that you must embrace yourself every day.
+Moreover, body acceptance DOES NOT imply that you must embrace yourself daily.
 Everyone has bad days.
 And that’s fine!
 The most important thing is to not let that bad day get the best of you and drag you back into your old habits.

-What body acceptance means is embracing yourself exactly where you are right now and as you are.
+Body acceptance means embracing yourself exactly where you are right now and as you are.
 Accept that this is who you are and love yourself anyway, despite wanting to get better.

 Another important thing we need to do is celebrate our bodies and be grateful for what our bodies do for us daily.